Trump deposed in defamation suit filed by E. Jean Carroll

 Trump’s lawyers didn’t immediately respond Wednesday to a request for comment about the deposition.

-The lawyers haven’t disclosed whether the deposition was done in person or remotely, over video.
+The lawyers also haven’t disclosed whether Trump’s deposition was done in person or remotely, over video.
 Trump was in Florida on Wednesday.
 The lawsuit is being handled in a court in New York City.

 Anything Trump said during his deposition could potentially be used as evidence in an upcoming civil trial.
-He hasn’t faced any criminal charges related to Carroll’s allegations and any prosecution is unlikely.
-The deadline for criminal charges over sexual assaults that occurred in the 1990s has long expired.
+He hasn’t faced any criminal charges related to Carroll’s allegations, and any prosecution is unlikely.
+The deadline for criminal charges over alleged sexual assaults that occurred in the 1990s has long expired.

-Similar legal deadlines also applied to civil lawsuits over sexual assault.
+Similar legal deadlines also applied to civil lawsuits claiming sexual assault.
 As a result, Carroll chose to sue Trump for defamation over comments he made in 2019 when he denied any wrongdoing.
-She maintains his denials and attacks on her credibility and character damaged her reputation.
+She maintains that her reputation was damaged by his denials and attacks on her credibility and character.

-However, New York lawmakers recently gave survivors of sexual violence a one-year window to sue their attackers over old assaults.
+However, New York lawmakers recently gave people a one-year window to take old sexual assault claims to civil courts.
 Carroll’s lawyer has told the court she intends to file such a suit against Trump after that window opens in late November.

 According to Carroll’s account, she bumped into Trump as the two were shopping at the Bergdorf Goodman store across Fifth Avenue from Trump Tower.
 At the time, Carroll was on television as the host of an advice program, “Ask E. Jean.”